Jury finds Lancaster woman guilty in child beating death. She’s sentenced to prison.

 A Lancaster woman will spend life in a South Carolina prison after a jury found her guilty of killing her boyfriend’s daughter.

-Kayla Cook, 26, was found guilty of homicide by child abuse after beating her boyfriend’s daughter to death in December 2017, said Randy Newman, 6th Circuit Solicitor.
+Kayla Cook, 26, was found guilty of homicide by child abuse after beating her boyfriend’s daughter to death in December 2017, said 6th Circuit Solicitor Randy Newman.

 Newman had said for more than 18 months that Lillian “Lilly” Schroder, 3, was beaten to death in Lancaster.
-A jury agreed that it was Cook who delivered the beatings.
+A jury agreed Cook delivered the beatings.

+The child died from head and body injuries while Cook was the toddler’s caregiver, prosecutors said.
 Cook was the live-in girlfriend of the father of Lillian.
-She died from head and body injuries while Cook was the toddler’s caregiver, prosecutors said.

 “It was a great job by our team of prosecutors and law enforcement,” Newman said after the trial.
 “I am thankful we were able to get justice for Lilly.”